JordanRL/Fermat/docs/index.md

 !!! see-also "See Also"
     More information about mutable and immutable objects, as well as how they are implemented and used with this library, is available on the [Mutable vs. Immutable](getting-started/mutability.md) documentation page.

-### This Library Can't Be Reliably Used With Math Operators

-Because PHP doesn't allow operator overloading, using the native math operators on Fermat objects directly can very easily result in loss of scale, overflows and underflows, PHP fatal errors (f.e. when the object is in a non-base-10 format), and incorrect calculation (f.e. with complex and imaginary numbers).

-!!! fail "Non-Base-10 Values With Native Operators"
-    Using a value that is in a base larger than base-10 with math operators can result in PHP fatal errors.
-For instance, the value `15` in base `16` will output the string `F`.
-When used with the operator `/` as the value on the right of the operator, this would result in a "Division by Zero" PHP fatal error.

-    This occurs because PHP will attempt to cast the string `F` to an `integer`, which will result in the value `0`.

-!!! danger "Complex Numbers With Native Operators"
-    Using a `ComplexNumber` instance with native operators will throw only a notice and discard the imaginary component, making it very difficult to pin down the source of the incorrect result if notices are not turned on with the `E_NOTICE` or `E_ALL` levels in `php.ini`.

-    ``` php
-    <?php

-    use Samsara\Fermat\Core\Values\ImmutableComplexNumber;

-    $complexNumber = ImmutableComplexNumber::makeFromString('2+2i');

-    echo $complexNumber + 2;
-    // Prints: 4
-    // Issues: PHP Notice
-    ```